microsoft/WhatTheHack/021-IdentityForApps/Student/02-susi.md

 - Ensure that consultants in the states that CMC is certified in are allowed to sign up.
 - Ensure that the email provided is a valid email address.
 - Ensure that the user attributes are displayed in preferred order along with the proper template being used.
+- Ensure a successful signin returns the attributes collected during signup, along with the Identity Provider name.

 There isn't a consultant management web application yet (the developers are a bit behind schedule), so IT Management is fine with testing our sign-up and sign-in capabilities in the B2C tenant portal (for now!).